Portland Neighborhoods Guide

 • - Beaverton isn't known for its cultural attributes

 Downtown Beaverton suffers from horrible car traffic and not just at rush hour.
 Two busy roads, marked on a map as Oregon Highway 8 and Oregon Highway 10 (the original roads into Portland before freeways) run through Beaverton.
 No one calls them 8 and 10, however.
 Highway 8 changes names east to west from Canyon Road to Tualatin Valley Highway (aka "TV Highway") in downtown Beaverton, and Highway 10 changes names east to west from Beaverton-Hillsdale Highway to Farmington Road in Beaverton.
 (Don't call them 8 and 10 when conversing with locals, people will not know what you are talking about).
-In any case, both clog up with traffic.
+In any case, both clog up with traffic frequently.
 TV Highway especially is a mecca of suburban sprawl, with strip malls, car dealerships, chain stores, and seemingly endless stoplights, a not-very-fun drive to downtown Hillsboro even if it looks quick on a map.

 The 217 Freeway (people do call it "217") connects the Sunset Highway (Highway 26) to the I-5 freeway, a west-side bypass of downtown Portland.
 217 is a busy freeway too but usually it's the most convenient way to get south of Portland, to Tigard, Tualatin, or Wilsonville.